 Learning from Personal Experience

 Forbes speaks from a personal perspective.
 When she lost her grandmother, then her grandfather to lung cancer, she and her mother decided to establish Gone with the Wigs, a nonprofit foundation dedicated to raising cancer awareness and encouraging patients going through chemotherapy to abandon their wigs.
-The idea, Forbes says, is to empower the patients by focusing not on their outward appearance, but their inner beauty—a characteristic that her grandmother embraced.
+The idea, Forbes says, is to empower the patients by focusing not on their outward appearance but their inner beauty—a characteristic that her grandmother embraced.

-During her summers, she’s interned with a production company—which included going on a shoot for an Apple commercial—and with James Perse, an L.A. fashion company, where she assisted the head of branding, learned about furniture, and gained insights into the company’s communications work, including promoting its new products and business ventures.
-This summer, she interned with the Executionists, a design firm in Marina del Rey, handling tasks in web design, branding, and graphic design.
+Internships and student activities also made a difference for Forbes.
+She did design work for a few campus magazines, served as a social media coordinator for her sorority, Kappa Alpha Theta, and created the 2018 Mayfest poster as a member of the University Union design team.
+“I was constantly working on it,” she says.
+“It felt like a real job, and it was really cool to see the designs all over campus.”
+She held internships with a production company—which included going on a shoot for an Apple commercial—and with Los Angeles fashion company James Perse, where she assisted the head of branding, learned about furniture, and gained insights into promoting new products and business ventures.
+She also interned with the Executionists, a design firm in Marina del Rey, handling tasks in web design, branding and graphic design.
 “There were countless projects going on all at once,” she says.
 “I was given a lot of creative freedom and encouraged to explore.
-I learned every day and gained a clearer view of what I want to do post-graduation, like what type of company I see myself working at.
-My major has taught me so much and I’m applying the skills I learned in class.”
+I learned every day and gained a clearer view of what I wanted to do post-graduation, like what type of company I could see myself working at.”

 Embracing the Orange Spirit

 So what attracted someone from the beaches of the West Coast to Syracuse?
-Well, she says she fell in love with campus on a gorgeous fall-day visit and also credits a close family friend, Bob Gautieri ’76, whom she describes as a “diehard, bleed Orange guy,” for his persuasive input.
+Forbes says she fell in love with campus on a gorgeous fall-day visit and also credits a close family friend, Bob Gautieri ’76, whom she describes as a “diehard, bleed Orange guy,” for his persuasive input.
 “I realized Syracuse had everything I could have wanted in a school,” she says.
 “It has the rah-rah spirit, the sports, the great academics, a beautiful campus, and different weather obviously from L.A., which was something I wanted to experience.”